 - The Cancer Prevention and Control Program also seeks to collaborate and build combined efforts with organizations working on cancer control.

-LUNG CANCER SCREENING PROGRAM:
+A. LUNG CANCER SCREENING PROGRAM:

 - A new lung cancer screening program has been jointly established with the Health and Wellness Center and Radiation Oncology Program at AUBMC.